UM-Bridge/benchmarks/docs/source/tutorial.rst

 UM-Bridge provides general-purpose setups for scaling up UQ applications on clusters, supporting both cloud and supercomputers.
 They launch a (potentially very large) number of instances of an arbitrary UM-Bridge model on the cluster, and include a load balancer that distributes incoming evaluation requests across the instances.
 Any UM-Bridge client may then connect to the cluster just like to a local model.
 However, a client may now make multiple concurrent requests!
 For example, a thread parallel UQ code running on a laptop can offload costly model evaluations to a cluster of thousands of processor cores.

-The `kubernetes section <https://um-bridge-benchmarks.readthedocs.io/en/docs/umbridge/kubernetes.html>`_ documents how to deploy the UM-Bridge kubernetes setup on a kubernetes cluster, and the `Google Kubernetes Engine seciton <https://um-bridge-benchmarks.readthedocs.io/en/docs/umbridge/gke.html>`_ shows how to obtain such a cluster on Google Cloud.
+The `kubernetes section <https://um-bridge-benchmarks.readthedocs.io/en/docs/umbridge/kubernetes.html>`__ documents how to deploy the UM-Bridge kubernetes setup on a kubernetes cluster, and the `Google Kubernetes Engine section <https://um-bridge-benchmarks.readthedocs.io/en/docs/umbridge/gke.html>`__ shows how to obtain such a cluster on Google Cloud.

 Connecting to the cluster
 ---------------------------